Toyota Tercel: Export models

 North American models were the base (2-door), DX (2-/4-door) and LE (4-door).
 Colour-keyed bumpers, full wheel covers and folded rear seat were optional on the DX, standard on the LE.
 The LE has red trunk garnish similar to the Japanese model.

-The 1993 model had a minor exterior redesign to the front and rear fascias and the addition of a standard driver's side airbag and available anti-lock brakes.
-The Tercel was carried over to 1994 with no major changes—Haloalkane, a non-CFC refrigerant was used in the air conditioning system.
+Facelift was given for the 1993 model year with a restyled grille and the addition of a standard driver's side airbag The driver-side now has 3-point seatbelt, but the passenger-side retained the non-motorized two-point passive passenger-side seatbelt with manuallap belt.
+ABS (anti-lock brakes) was optional.
+The Tercel was carried over to 1994 with no major changes aside from changing over to haloalkane, a non-CFC refrigerant, for the air conditioning system.